 Which is better, asphalt or pavement?

-- Asphalt is smoother and more flexible than pavement, making it the preferred highway choice.
+- Asphalt Bitumen is smoother and more flexible than pavement, making it the preferred highway choice.
 It is also more lightweight and cost-effective.

 How do I maintain my asphalt driveway?